Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Results

 For the interacting part $\mathcal{H}_{J}$, we consider three main magnetic exchanges terms,

 where $J_1$ captures the exchange couplings between the on-site inter-layer $\dz$ orbitals, $J_2$ the exchanges between the intra-layer $\dx$ orbitals on nearest neighboring (NN) sites, and finally $J_3$ for the intra-layer $\dx$ - $\dz$ exchanges on NN sites.
-Considering our magnetic correlation results compared with LSCO cuprate~\cite{wakimoto2007, wang2022paramagnons}, typical vales of the antiferromagnetic exchange couplings can be set around $J_1 \sim 0.18 \mathrm{eV}$, $J_2 \sim 0.09 \mathrm{eV} $ , and $J_3 \sim 0.03 \mathrm{eV} $.
-Note that if the derived effects from Hund's coupling are considered~\cite{medici2011janus}, then $J_3$ may be enhanced to be comparable to $J_2$.
+Considering the superexchange coupling calculated in the atomic limit with $U=7$, and the magnetic correlation results compared with LSCO cuprate~\cite{wakimoto2007, wang2022paramagnons}, typical value of $J_1$ can be chosen as, for example, $J_1 \sim 0.18 \mathrm{eV}$ (see \textit{Appendix}).
+The values of $J_2, J_3$ should be in principle smaller than $J_1$.
+The arbitrariness of adopting the values of these $Js$, however, can not be eliminated without further experimental researches.
+The magnetic couplings between the on-site interlayer $\dx - \dz$ and interlayer $\dx - \dx$ orbitals may also be further added in Eq.~\ref{eq:Hj} when Hund's coupling $J_H $~\cite{medici2011janus} is taken into account.